An insect bite or sting often causes a small, red lump on the skin, which may be painful and itchy.

-Bites from spiders in the UK are uncommon, but some native spiders – such as the false widow spider (see image above) – are capable of giving a nasty bite.
+Bites from spiders in the UK are uncommon, but some native spiders – such as the false widow spider – are capable of giving a nasty bite.

 Spider bites leave small puncture marks on the skin, which can be painful and cause redness and swelling.

-Some spiders in the UK are venomous and their bites can cause nausea, vomiting, sweating and dizziness.
+Some spiders bites can cause you to feel or be sick, sweating and dizziness.
 Bites can also become infected or cause a severe allergic reaction in rare cases.
 Get medical help immediately if you have any severe or worrying symptoms after a spider bite.

 Ant stings and bites

-The most common ant in the UK, the black garden variety, doesn't sting or bite, but red ants (see image above), wood ants and flying ants sometimes do.
+The most common ant in the UK, the black garden variety, does not sting or bite, but red ants, wood ants and flying ants sometimes do.

 Ant bites and stings are generally harmless, although you'll probably feel a nip and a pale pink mark may develop on your skin.